70 years ago, school integration was a dream many believed could actually happen. It hasn't

 The arc of the moral universe, in this case, does not seem to be bending toward justice.

-“School integration exists as little more than an idea in America right now, a little more than a memory,” said Derek Black, a law professor at the University of Southern California.
+“School integration exists as little more than an idea in America right now, a little more than a memory,” said Derek Black, a law professor at the University of South Carolina.
 “It’s actually an idea that a pretty good majority of Americans think is a good idea.
 But that’s all.”

 MORE THAN JUST DIVERSE SCHOOLS

-Note: This story was first published on May 15, 2024.
-It was updated on May 20, 2024 to correct that Derek Black is a professor at the University of South Carolina, and not the University of Southern California.